PedroMarkovicz/pedromarkovicz/README.md

 # 👋 Hi, I'm Pedro!
 Welcome to my GitHub profile!
-I'm Pedro Markovicz, a passionate Data Science enthusiast dedicated to transforming data into meaningful insights and impactful solutions.
+I'm Pedro Markovicz, a passionate Data Science dedicated to transforming data into meaningful insights and impactful solutions.
 I'm continuously learning and growing in the field, and this space showcases my journey through a collection of projects that reflect my curiosity, skills, and commitment to solving real-world problems.

 # 🌐 Socials: